bishopZ/Frame.js/readme.md

 	Frame.init();

+TODO: add a way to do parallel functions.

 Debug vs Production Versions
 ----------------

-Load Frame in debug mode by calling the debug version:
+Load Frame.js in debug mode by loading the debug version:

 	<script type="text/javascript" src="/js/frame_debug.js"></script>

-Load Frame in production mode by calling the production version:
+Load Frame.js in production mode by loading the production version:

 	<script type="text/javascript" src="/js/frame.js"></script>

 The debug version provides basic unit testing and debugging tools.
 All of which is disabled or silenced in the production version (replaced with empty functions).

-	Frame.title('Building Navigation'); // announces major application steps in console Frame.log('Building Navigation', someVariable); // same as console.log
-	Frame.error('Building Navigation'); // announces errors in console
+	Frame.title('Building Navigation'); // announces major application steps in console Frame.log('Building Navigation', someVariable); // a more cross-browser version of console.log Frame.error('Building Navigation'); // announces errors in console

-These are similar to console.log, but are silent in production mode so that logged developer comments can be left in the code without being echoed to end users.
+These are all similar to console.log, but are silent in production mode so that developer's console comments can be left in the code without being echoed to end users.
+This is sorely needed in large JS applications.

-A Debug Level can be set in realtime.
+The Debug Level changes which debug messages are sent to console.
+The level can be changed as the application runs.

-	Frame.debug = 0; // no titles
+	Frame.debug = 0; // nothing
 	Frame.debug = 1; // only titles & errors
 	Frame.debug = 2; // titles, logs & errors
-	Frame.debug = 3; // titles, logs & errors, and additional start and stop messages
+	Frame.debug = 3; // titles, logs & errors, and additional Frame start and stop messages